Position

 How long does it take to become a Pharmacy Technician?

 A Pharmacy Technician can complete their training in about one to two years.
 This training includes classroom study and hands-on practice.
 Many programs offer certificates, while others provide associate degrees.
 After completing the training, some states require passing an exam to get a license.
-This step ensures the technician meets all necessary standards.
-With this training and certification, a person can start working in a pharmacy setting.
+This step ensures the technician knows the necessary skills and laws.
+With the right training and certification, a Pharmacy Technician can start working in a pharmacy.

 Pharmacy Technician Job Description Sample